Finite-state Independence and Normal Sequences: Open problems

 \item Give a purely combinatorial characterization of finite-state independence of normal words.
 We aim at a condition on the two sequences that is defined in combinatorial terms, without mentioning automata (in the same way that the definition of normality can be stated in terms of frequency of blocks).

 \item There are efficient algorithms that compute absolutely normal numbers with nearly quadratic complexity as~\cite{BHS2013} or, as recently announced, in poly-logarithmic linear complexity~\cite{LM2016}.
-It may be possible to adapt those algorithms to efficiently compute a pair of independent normal sequences.
+It may be possible to adapt those algorithms to efficiently compute a pair of finite-state independent normal sequences.

-\item Construct a normal word that is finite-state independent to some given normal word.
-That is, given a word that has been proved to be normal, as Champernowne's word, we aim to construct another normal word that is finite-state independent to it. \end{enumerate}
+\item Construct a normal word that is finite-state independent of some given normal word.
+That is, given a word that has been proved to be normal, as Champernowne's word, we aim to construct another normal word that is finite-state independent of it. \end{enumerate}